 Humanities › Issues Israeli Prime Ministers Since Establishment of the State in 1948 List of Prime Ministers, Appointment Procedure and Their Parties Share Flipboard Email Print Current Israel Prime Minister Benjamin Netanyahu.
-Thomas Lohnes/StringerGetty Images Issues The Middle East Basics Middle East & The U.S. Policy The U. S. Government U.S. Foreign Policy U.S. Liberal Politics U.S. Conservative Politics Women's Issues Civil Liberties Terrorism Race Relations Immigration Crime & Punishment Animal Rights Canadian Government View More by Pierre Tristam Pierre Tristam is an award-winning writer who covers Middle East, foreign affairs, immigration, and civil liberties.
-He has been writing for more than 20 years.
-Updated July 03, 2019 Since the establishment of the state of Israel in 1948, the prime minister is the head of the Israeli government and the most powerful figure in Israeli politics.
+Thomas Lohnes/StringerGetty Images Issues The Middle East Basics Middle East & The U.S. Policy The U. S. Government U.S. Foreign Policy U.S. Liberal Politics U.S. Conservative Politics Women's Issues Civil Liberties Terrorism Race Relations Immigration Crime & Punishment Animal Rights Canadian Government View More By Pierre Tristam Political Journalist B.A., Politics and History, New York University Pierre Tristam is an award-winning writer who covers Middle East, foreign affairs, immigration, and civil liberties.
+He has been writing for more than 20 years. our editorial process Pierre Tristam Updated July 03, 2019 Since the establishment of the state of Israel in 1948, the prime minister is the head of the Israeli government and the most powerful figure in Israeli politics.
 Although the president of Israel is the country's head of state, his powers are largely ceremonial; the prime minister holds most of the real power.
 The official residence of the prime minister, Beit Rosh Hamemshala, is in Jerusalem.
 The Knesset is the national legislature of Israel.
 As the legislative branch of the Israeli government, the Knesset passes all laws, elects the president and prime minister, although the prime minister is ceremonially appointed by the president, approves the cabinet, and supervises the work of the government.
 Israel's Prime Ministers Since 1948 Following an election, the president nominates a member of the Knesset to become prime minister after asking party leaders whom they support for the position.
 The nominee then presents a government platform and must receive a vote of confidence in order to become prime minister.
 In practice, the prime minister is usually the leader of the largest party in the governing coalition.
 Between 1996 and 2001, the prime minister was directly elected, separately from the Knesset.
 Israeli Prime Minister Years Party David Ben-Gurion 1948-1954 Mapai Moshe Sharett 1954-1955 Mapai David Ben-Gurion 1955-1963 Mapai Levi Eshkol 1963-1969 Mapai/Alignment/Labor Golda Meir 1969-1974 Alignment/Labor Yitzhak Rabin 1974-1977 Alignment/Labor Menachem Begin 1977-1983 Likud Yitzhak Shamir 1983-1984 Likud Shimon Peres 1984-1986 Alignment/Labor Yitzhak Shamir 1986-1992 Likud Yitzhak Rabin 1992-1995 Labor Shimon Peres 1995-1996 Labor Benjamin Netanyahu 1996-1999 Likud Ehud Barak 1999-2001 One Israel/Labor Ariel Sharon 2001-2006 Likud/Kadima Ehud Olmert 2006-2009 Kadima Benjamin Netanyahu 2009-present Likud Order of Succession If the prime minister dies in office, the cabinet chooses an interim prime minister, to run the government until a new government is placed in power.
 According to Israeli law, if a prime minister is temporarily incapacitated rather than dies, power is transferred to the acting prime minister, until the prime minister recovers, for up to 100 days.
 If the prime minister is declared permanently incapacitated, or that period expires, the President of Israel oversees the process of assembling a new governing coalition, and in the meantime, the acting prime minister or other incumbent minister is appointed by the cabinet to serve as an interim prime minister.
 Parliamentary Parties of the Prime Ministers The Mapai Party was the party of the first prime minister of Israel during the formation of the state.
 It was considered the dominant force in Israeli politics until its merger into the modern-day Labor Party in 1968.
 The party introduced progressive reforms such as the establishment of a welfare state, providing a minimum income, security, and access to housing subsidies and health and social services.
 The Alignment was a group of consisting of the Mapai and Ahdut Ha'avoda-Po'alei Zion parties around the time of the sixth Knesset.
 The group later included the newly formed Israel Labor Party and Mapam.
 The Independent Liberal Party joined the Alignment around the 11th Knesset.
 The Labor Party was a parliamentary group formed in the course of the 15th Knesset after Gesher left One Israel and included the Labor Party and Meimad, which was a moderate religious party, that never ran independently in Knesset elections.
 One Israel, the party of Ehud Barak, was made up of the Labor Party, Gesher and Meimad during the 15th Knesset.
 The Kadima was established towards the end of the 16th Knesset, a new parliamentary group, Achrayut Leumit, which means "National Responsibility," split off from the Likud.
 Approximately two months later, Acharayut Leumit changed its name to Kadima.
 The Likud was established in 1973 around the time of the elections for the eighth Knesset.
 It consisted of the Herut Movement, the Liberal Party, the Free Center, the National List and Greater Israel Activists.
 Biography of Golda Meir, Prime Minister of Israel In Canada's Parliament, the House of Commons Has the Most Power Is Iraq a Democracy?
 The Camp David Accords, Jimmy Carter's 1978 Middle East Peace Plan Fiji Geography & Information How to Contact the Prime Minister of Canada Vladimir Putin: From KGB Agent to Russian President What to Know About Turkey's Government The Job and Leadership of the Executive Branch of the US Government What's the Good and Bad Side of Representative Democracy?
 How Adolf Hitler Became Chancellor of Germany What Are the Canadian Prime Minister's Responsibilities?
 Do You Know the Three Branches of the US Government?
-Women in Power in Asia - Female Heads of State or Government Do You Know the Prime Ministers of Canada Since 1867?
-How Does a Parliamentary Government Work?
-Biography of William Lyon Mackenzie King, Canadian Prime Minister Margaret Thatcher, British Prime Minister 1979–1990 U.S. Policy in the Middle East: 1945 to 2008 Leaders of the Middle East: A Photo Gallery Fiji Geography & Information What Do Canadian Provincial Premiers Do?
-Biography of Sir Winston Churchill, Prime Minister of the UK Canada's Government Welcomes Constant Criticism from Losing Party What Is the Current Situation in Israel?
+Women in Power in Asia - Female Heads of State or Government How Indira Gandhi Became India's Iron Lady Which Prime Minister of Canada Expanded Indigenous Rights?